Our senior team

 Prior to joining FremantleMedia, Nicky held senior HR positions for a variety of companies including Express Newspapers, Centrica Plc and Tate & Lyle Plc.
 During her time as Director of HR at Express Newspapers, Nicky ran the HR service for 1,000 employees and was a group board member.

-Director Global Entertainment, FremantleMedia
+Director of Global Entertainment, FremantleMedia

 Director of Global Entertainment at FremantleMedia, responsible for FremantleMedia’s entertainment format pipeline, the development of new entertainment shows across the FremantleMedia Group, as well as the acquisition of new titles from third parties.